 This service is available to people of all ages and for all reasons.
 The Rivah Ride – one more way for citizens to access the consumer goods and services they need and one more way Bay Transit benefits economic development in Essex County.

 NEW PUBLIC TRANSPORTATION SERVICE IS UNDERWAY!

-Bay Transit is running two deviated fixed public transportation routes.
+Bay Transit is running four deviated fixed public transportation routes.